vivekthakurcse/vivekthakurcse/README.md

 <h1>Heyyy ,  myself vivek</h1>
-a final year student of diploma in computer science and engineering.
+I am a final year student of diploma in computer science and engineering.
 <br>🔰 Likes to know more about A.I , M.L and Web development.
 <br>📫 IG : vivekthakur.exe
 <h1> Languages I like </h1>